Who we are

 The Media Centre for Education Research Australia (MCERA) is an independent, not-for-profit national organisation committed to improving the quality of research-informed education reporting in the news media.

 MCERA acts as a conduit for educational research to be disseminated through print, electronic and online media.
-The Centre links journalists with leading experts for their stories, provides researchers a channel to comment to the media on topical issues in education, and communicates research findings on educational best practice in early childhood, schools, university and vocational education.
-Together, these functions provide journalists and the public with authoritative, independent and accessible insights from education research.
+The Centre links journalists with leading experts for their stories, provides researchers a channel to the media for input on topical issues in education, and communicates research findings on educational best practice in early childhood, schools, university and vocational education.
+Together, these functions provide journalists and the public with authoritative, independent and accessible insights on education.